angular/angular/aio/content/guide/visual-studio-2015.md

   Step 3: Copy the QuickStart files into the ASP.NET project folder
 </h2>

-Copy the QuickStart files we downloaded from github into the folder containing the `.csproj` file.
+Copy the QuickStart files you downloaded from GitHub into the folder containing the `.csproj` file.
 Include the files in the Visual Studio project as follows:

 * Click the `Show All Files` button in Solution Explorer to reveal all of the hidden files in the project.
 * Right-click on each folder/file to be included in the project and select `Include in Project`.
   Minimally, include the following folder/files:

-  * app folder (answer *No*  if asked to search for TypeScript Typings)
+  * src/app folder (answer *No*  if asked to search for TypeScript Typings)
-  * styles.css
+  * src/styles.css
-  * index.html
+  * src/index.html
   * package.json
-  * tsconfig.json
+  * src/tsconfig.json

 <h2 id='restore'>
   Step 4: Restore the required packages
 </h2>

 Restore the packages required for an Angular application as follows: